DerekK44/PICwriter/README.md

 Documentation: [![Documentation Status](https://readthedocs.org/projects/picwriter/badge/?version=latest)](http://picwriter.readthedocs.io/en/latest/?badge=latest)

 # PICwriter README
 Picwriter (Photonic-Integrated-Circuit Writer) is a Python module, built above the [gdspy](https://github.com/heitzmann/gdspy) module, aimed at simplifying the process of designing complex masks for photonic integrated circuits through a prebuilt library of easy-to-implement PCells (technically all sub-classes of the gdspy Cell class).
-Supported blocks currently include: waveguides, straight grating couplers, focusing grating couplers, tapers, spiral structures, 1x2 multi-mode interferometers.
-2x2 Multi-mode interferometers (MMI's), resonators, and more are coming soon!
+Supported blocks currently include: waveguides, straight grating couplers, focusing grating couplers, tapers, spiral structures, 1x2 multi-mode interferometers, 2x2 Multi-mode interferometers (MMI's), ring resonators, and disk resonators.
+More are coming soon!

 ## Features
 The ultimate goal of this module is to reduce the time required to generate photonic integrated circuit mask designs, by extending the functionality of the gdspy library.